zhullyb/monyhar/monyhar/docs/callback.md

 Partial application is the process of binding a subset of a function's arguments to produce another function that takes fewer arguments.
 This can be used to pass around a unit of delayed execution, much like lexical closures are used in other languages.
-For example, it is used in Chromium code to schedule tasks on different MessageLoops.
+For example, it is used in Monyhar code to schedule tasks on different MessageLoops.

 A callback with no unbound input parameters (`base::OnceCallback<void()>`) is